-“We updated the version of the game last spring.
-We made localization: translated the game into new languages, including voice recording in these languages and the interface.
+We updated the the game version last spring and localized: translated the game into new languages, including voiceovers in these languages and the interface.
 We updated all textual metadata: the title, subtitle, and description.
-We made localization of screenshots for the App Store and Google Play page.“
+We localized screenshots for the App Store and Google Play page.

 2. Kid-E-Cats: Kitchen Games, iOS

-“We localized the app more than in 10 languages.
-We saw the growth in organic installs in Spanish speaking countries.
-When we added ASO in the Vietnamese language, we started to get organic installs from there.
-And now, Vietnam is the third country with the most significant amount of downloads comparing to other regions.“
+We localized the app into more than 10 languages.
+We saw growth in organic installs in Spanish-speaking countries.
+When we added ASO in Vietnamese, we started to get organic installs from there, and now Vietnam is the country with the third-most downloads compared to other regions.

 Vladimir Suhodolov, independent ASO expert

-“In one of our applications, we changed the pop up of the subscription.
-Initially in the app was the screen of the subscription, but we did it without proofreading of a native speaker.
-Then we founded the native speaker and changed the screen according to her advice: removed errors in the text, added informal phrases, and after the release, we saw the results.
-The conversion to the purchase from this pop up increased.“
+In one of our applications, we changed the subscription pop-up.
+The subscription screen comes up first in the app, but we did it without proofreading by a native speaker.
+Then we found a native speaker and changed the screen based on her advice—removed errors in the text, added informal phrases—and after the release, we saw the results.
+The purchase conversion rate from this pop-up increased.

-“Localization of app, in one of our portfolio app, we made ASO and localization for Scandinavian countries.
-We saw search keywords with good traffic volume.
-The next month the localization was made, we saw the growth of traffic in Europe.
-For example, in Sweden, by 13%, in Denmark, by 38% in Norway by 26%.“
+Localization of an app in our portfolio.
+We did ASO and localization for Scandinavian countries.
+We saw search keywords with a good traffic volume.
+The next month, we localized the app and saw traffic grow in Europe.
+For example, a growth of 13% in Sweden, 38% in Denmark and 26% in Norway.

-For the help in creating the article, many thanks to INlINGO; Johannes von Cramon ASO, ASA, Analytics & Retention at Growfirst Hiroto Inada (Repro Inc.); ASO expert Elena Naumova, CMO DEVGAME; Vladimir Suhodolov, independent ASO expert.
+For the help in creating the article, many thanks to INlINGO; Johannes von Cramon ASO, ASA, Analytics & Retention at Growfirst Hiroto Inada (Repro Inc.) ASO expert; Elena Naumova, CMO DEVGAME; Vladimir Suhodolov, independent ASO expert.